Deals / M&A

 8 transaction structures

+Each structure gets its own disclosure schedules, due diligence categories, and closing checklist.
 The reps, closing conditions, indemnification, and tax treatment all change based on the structure you pick.

 Stock Purchase